janelia-cellmap/LeibNetz/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD-3 License - see the [LICENSE](https://github.com/janelia-cellmap/LeibNetz/blob/main/LICENSE) file for details.

 ## Citation